danielgroves/danielgroves.net/src/adventures-photography/_posts/2019-04-09-eurovelo-croatia.md

   {% figcaption %}Climbing on the D8 coastal road.{% endfigcaption %}
 {% endfigure %}

-Passing through the far side of Bosnia both Max and I were starting to grow tired of the relentless undulations in the road where we’d climb over 100m just to descend it again almost immediately.
+Passing through the far side of Bosnia both Max and I were starting to grow tired of the relentless undulations in the road where we’d climb over 100m only to descend it again almost immediately.
 It was because we were growing so tired of this that when we turned a corner and saw the flatlands open up below us we immediately started studying the map to see if there was a road we could take through them that would help us avoid the main roads traffic and any further undulations.

 {% figure %}
   {% img src: 20160617-DSCF7730, alt: Max with his rear wheel. %}